Current services and information

 - Our staff continue to provide care in our community and, where appropriate, are using technology to support patients

 - The Inpatient Unit is able to allow one close family contact to visit a patient.
 When a patient is dying they can have up to four visitors two at a time

-- We have temporarily ceased non-essential services which cannot be facilitated remotely: this includes some groups and therapies
+- We have temporarily stopped non-essential services which cannot be facilitated remotely: this includes some groups and therapies